prantlf/piwo/README.md

 ## Findings

 Most of the problems found when implementing the custom elements were solved by adding custom code.
-Only Submitter and Validity Anchor have ugly workarounds and Placeholder has none.
+Only Submitter and Validity Anchor have ugly workarounds.

 ### Tab Index